-One of the most popular theories discussed over the years by locals points to the late Times-Picayune gossip columnist Betty Guillaud, who allegedly popularized New Orleans’ undisputed nickname while chronicling the city’s peculiar lifestyle.
-During the late 1960s, Guillaud began using the term to contrast how different life was (and still is) in ‘The Big Easy’ compared to the ‘The Big Apple.’
+One of the most popular theories discussed over the years by locals points to the late Times-Picayune gossip columnist Betty Guillaud, who allegedly coined and popularized New Orleans’ undisputed nickname while chronicling the city’s peculiar lifestyle.
+During the late 1960s, Guillaud began using the term to contrast how different life was (and still is) in “The Big Easy” compared to “The Big Apple.”

 Another common theory accredits New Orleans’ uncorroborated label to the city’s rich musical heritage.
-During the early 20th century, due to the sheer number of venues where one could perform, the city became nationally recognized as a haven for struggling jazz and blues musicians.
-From playing at parks and performing on the streets to booking private parties and nightclub appearances, the Big Easy was always (and continues to be) an open and supportive land that embraces an aspiring musician’s thirst for performing, allowing them to make a living by booking easy gigs while honing their craft at the same time.
-The nickname may, therefore, have perpetuated through time to reference the ease with which New Orleans laboring musicians pursued their art.
+During the early twentieth century, due to the sheer number of performance venues, the city became nationally recognized as a haven for struggling jazz and blues musicians.
+From playing at parks and performing on the streets to booking private parties and nightclub appearances, The Big Easy was always (and continues to be) an open and supportive city that embraced an aspiring musician’s thirst for performing.
+Musicians could make a living by booking easy gigs while honing their craft at the same time.
+The nickname may, therefore, have been perpetuated through time to reference the ease in which New Orleans’ laboring musicians pursued their art.

-Other possible beginnings have been attributed to the relaxed attitude New Orleans residents had toward alcohol consumption during the Prohibition years.
-The ‘noble experiment’, which ran from 1920 until 1933, was pursued to solve social problems, crime and corruption – however, the national banning of alcohol in America never quite made it to NOLA.
-Down South, and perhaps more than any other city in the country, people who wished to enjoy a drink and party continued to have a very active nightlife because of the city’s many hotspots and inconsistent drinking-law enforcement.
-The Big Easy term might have been coined to credit how, continuing today, one can wonder down the street with an open container filled with booze without getting in trouble – keeping alive the New Orlenian tradition of letting the good times roll!
+Other possible origins have been attributed to the relaxed attitude New Orleans residents had toward alcohol consumption during Prohibition.
+The “noble experiment,” which ran from 1920 until 1933, was pursued to limit social problems, crime and corruption; however, the national banning of alcohol in America never quite made it to NOLA.
+Down South, and perhaps more than any other city in the country, people who wished to enjoy a drink continued to have a very active nightlife because of the city’s many hotspots and inconsistent enforcement of the drinking-law.
+The term might have been coined to credit how one could wander down the street with an open container filled with booze without getting in trouble.
+This is all in keeping with the New Orleans tradition of letting the good times roll!